As you start to feel better, slowly go back to your regular activities. If you try to go back to your regular pace too soon, you may get sick again.

 Drink plenty of water.

-tolerate them, fruit juices and broth are other good choices, because they
+If you can tolerate them, fruit juices and broth are other good choices, because they provide extra calories.

 Avoid alcohol and drugs

 Hepatitis makes it hard for your liver to process drugs and alcohol.
 If you take drugs (prescription or illegal) or drink alcohol when you have hepatitis, their effects may be more powerful and may last longer.
 They also can make liver damage worse.

 If you are taking prescription medicines, your doctor may tell you to stop using them until your liver has had time to heal.
 Don't stop taking the medicines unless your doctor has told you to do so.

 Check with your doctor before taking any over-the-counter medicines, including herbal products and acetaminophen (such as Tylenol).
 Acetaminophen can make liver disease worse, especially if you continue to drink alcohol.

 Avoid alcohol until your doctor feels that your liver is completely healed.
 This may take as long as 3 to 4 months.

 Try to control itching